dvsekhvalnov/jose-jwt/README.md

 ### Parsing and mapping json to object model directly
 jose-jwt library is agnostic about object model used to represent json payload as well as underlying framework used to serialize/parse json objects.
 Library provides convinient generic methods to work directly with your object model:

-    MyDomainObject obj=Jose.JWT.Decode(token,secretKey); //will invoke configured IJsonMapper to perform parsing/mapping of content to MyDomainObject
+    MyDomainObject obj=Jose.JWT.Decode<MyDomainObject>(token,secretKey); //will invoke configured IJsonMapper to perform parsing/mapping of content to MyDomainObject

     string data=Jose.JWT.Encode(obj,secrectKey,JwsAlgorithm.HS256); //for object argument configured IJsonMapper will be invoked to serialize object to json string before encoding